-In 1986 the UP came to Simón Trinidad’s home state.
-He was impressed by their peace proposals and he joined this party in response to some electoral successes, the rightwing death squads began a genocidal assassination campaign against the UP, and over 4,000 members of this party were eventually assassinated.
-Simón Trinidad began to receive death threats. and, after a close colleague was assassinated, Simón decided he was no longer safe in his home and joined the FARC-EP in 1987.
+In 1986 the UP came to Simón Trinidad’s home state. and disseminated information about their proposals for peace Impressed by the peace proposals, Simón joined the UP.
+In response to some electoral successes of the UP, right wing death squads began a genocidal assassination campaign against the UP and assassinated over 4,000 members of this party.
+Simón Trinidad himself began to receive death threats due to his political beliefs and, after a close colleague was assassinated, Simón decided he was no longer safe in his home and joined the FARC-EP in 1987.
 In the FARC-EP he took the name of Simón Trinidad.

 What was Simón Trinidad’s role in the FARC-EP?

-Simón worked primarily in education and on political questions in the FARC-EP, When the Colombian government and the FARC-EP entered into peace negotiations at San Vicente del Caguan in 1998, Simón took a leading role as a negotiator, and became well known in the world press and among diplomats from many countries.
+Simón worked primarily in education and on political questions in the FARC-EP.
+When the Colombian government and the FARC-EP entered into peace negotiations in San Vicente del Caguan in 1998, Simón took a leading role as a negotiator, becoming well known in the world press and among diplomats from many countries.

 How was Simón Trinidad captured and extradited to the United States?

-After the failure of the Caguan peace talks in 2002 the Colombian Government, backed and directed by the United States, began an all-out war in the Colombian countryside that led to massive displacement and human rights abuses.
-At the same time the Colombian Government began a campaign of persecution against Simón, falsely accusing him of crimes as a high leader of the FARC-EP when, in fact, he was an educator and peace negotiator.
+After the failure of the Caguan peace talks in 2002, the Colombian Government, backed and directed by the United States, began an all-out war in the Colombian countryside that led to massive displacement and human rights abuses.
+This military campaign was called Plan Colombia.
+At this same time the Colombian Government began a campaign of persecution against Simón, falsely accusing him of crimes as a top leader of the FARC-EP, when, in fact, he was mostly an educator and peace negotiator.

 Simon Trinidad in Washington.

-Simón went to trial twice on the drug charges, but many jurors did not believe the government’s case and he was never convicted.
-The same thing happened with his first hostage trial, but in the second hostage trial Simón was convicted of conspiracy to hold hostages, despite the fact that he had no part in the capture or incarceration of the three military contractors.
+Simón went to trial twice on the drug charges but many jurors did not believe the government’s case and there were two mistrials and he was never convicted.
+The same thing happened with his first hostage trial, but in the second hostage trial Simón was convicted of conspiracy to hold hostages with many other charges being dismissed., despite the fact that he had no part in the capture or the holding of the three military contractors.

 On January 28, 2008, at his sentencing hearing the prosecutor told the judge to “send the FARC a message.”
 This Colombian patriot was sentenced to 60 years in prison and was sent to the Supermax prison in Florence, Colorado where he suffered years of solitary confinement.
 Simon Trinidad remains incarcerated in this prison.